Regression Under Human Assistance: Related Work

-\xhdr{Related work} The work most closely related to ours is by~\citet{raghu2019algorithmic}, in which a classifier can outsource samples to humans.
+The work most closely related to ours is by~\citet{raghu2019algorithmic}, in which a classifier can outsource samples to humans.
 However, in contrast to our work, their classifier is trained to predict the labels of all samples in the training set, as in full automation, and the proposed algorithm does not enjoy theoretical guarantees.
 As a result, a natural extension of their algorithm to ridge re\-gre\-ssion achieves a significantly lower performance than ours, as shown in Figure~\ref{fig:quantrealone}.

-There is a rapidly increasing line of work devoted to designing classifiers that are able to defer decisions~\cite{bartlett2008classification,cortes2016learning,geifman2018bias,geifman2019selectivenet,raghu2019direct,ramaswamy2018consistent,thulasidasan2019combating,liu2019deep}.
-Here, the classifiers learn to defer either by considering the defer action as an additional label value or by training an independent classifier to decide about deferred decisions.
+There is a rapidly increasing line of work devoted to designing machine learning models that are able to defer decisions~\cite{bartlett2008classification,cortes2016learning,geifman2018bias,ramaswamy2018consistent,geifman2019selectivenet,raghu2019direct,thulasidasan2019combating,liu2019deep, meresht2020learning, ziyin2020learning}.
+Most previous work focuses on supervised learning and design classifiers that learn to defer either by considering the defer action as an additional label value or by training an independent classifier to decide about deferred decisions.
 However, there are two fundamental differences between this work and ours.
 First, they do not consider there is a human decision maker, with a human error model, who takes a decision whenever the classifiers defer it.
 Second, the classifiers are trained to predict the labels of all samples in the training set, as in full automation.
+A very recent notable exception is by~\citet{meresht2020learning}, who consider there is a human decision maker, however, they tackle the problem in a reinforcement learning setting.
+As a result, their formulation and assumptions are fundamentally different and their technical contributions are orthogonal to ours.